5th November, 2020

 The principal designer should usually be appointed in writing by the client.
 However, on domestic projects, the appointment may be automatic.

 Now we know what the principal designer role is, and where they fit into the CDM team.
 But, the regulations are little more specific than that.
-The CDM regulations outline a number of duties the principal design must carry out.
+The CDM regulations outline all of the duties the principal design must carry out.
 These principal designer duties include to:

 Many duties will take place before work starts on site.
 Like estimating, planning and designing.
 But the principal designer duties don't stop when construction work starts.
 Their responsibilities carry on through to project completion.